Solution to the puzzle Tracks.

 next_row = row + move

-# next row is inside field
+# next row is inside grid

 if next_row >=0 and next_row < num_rows: